-Thank the lords, there is a diagnosis: Tsundoku is japanese for “the act of allowing books to accumulate.”
-Below are a selection of the last couple of weeks’ wood pulp accumulation. […]
+Thank the lords, there is a diagnosis: Tsundoku is Japanese for “the act of allowing books to accumulate.”
+Here is a selection of the last couple of weeks’ wood pulp accumulation. […]

 The good thing about being plus forty and minus happy with your dad-bod is at least you won’t have to disagree with other people’s opinions of you.

 So, I tried bending over today.
 That’s not going to work any more.